nianshi0420/National-Key-Research-and-Development-Program-of-China/README.md

 Screening of 58 stabilized structures in Sm2Co7-H Screening of 74 stabilized structures in Sm2Co7-R Total of 422 stabilized structures were screened.

+Copyright Statement:
+The database is the intellectual property of Shanxi Normal University.
+For authorization or inquiries, please contact: yanzhi@sxnu.edu.cn